CM Punk: Legacy

+Punk about to perform his signature diving elbow drop, paying homage to Randy Savage.

-Punk is regarded as one of the greatest professional wrestlers of all time, and one of the most influential performers of his generation.
+Punk is regarded as one of the most influential performers of his generation.
 He is credited with being one of the first independent wrestlers to have a successful run in WWE, which in turn opened the door for other independent wrestlers to both join and succeed in the company.
 Several wrestlers such as Seth Rollins, Rhea Ripley, and Adam Cole have publicly cited Punk as an inspiration or influence on their careers.

-Punk has also been hailed as one of the greatest speakers in wrestling history, with his in-ring promos drawing positive comparisons to WWE's adult-oriented Attitude Era.
-His "Pipebomb" soliloquy from June 2011 is considered one of the most important promos in the history of professional wrestling.
-Although much of his time as a top star in WWE was during its heavily watered-down PG Era, Erik Beaston of Bleacher Report wrote that "Punk turned the company on its head for a few short years and gave fans a taste of what an alternative to the advertiser-obsessed promotion could look like."
+Punk has been described as one of the 20 best speakers in wrestling history, with his in-ring promos drawing positive comparisons to WWE's adult-oriented Attitude Era.
+His "Pipe Bomb" soliloquy from June 2011 is considered one of the most important promos in the history of professional wrestling.
+Although much of his time as a top star in WWE was during its PG Era, Erik Beaston of Bleacher Report wrote that "Punk turned the company on its head for a few short years and gave fans a taste of what an alternative to the advertiser-obsessed promotion could look like."